jazmineuno/JazmineGuiQt/README.md

 on a remote web site could possibly manipulate the rpc/http server running on your machine.
 This means people could steal your coins.
 If you are running througn the JazmineGui it randomizes the port used, but it is still a bad idea to have a wallet open while surfing the www.

+This software stores session variables in /tmp by default.
+On a shared/multi-user system the session variables may be accessible to other users.
+Change this behavior by editing php.ini
 ```

 At the moment do not "surf the web" while running this software, it's potentially an issue.